-The same applies to the emergent game of Walking Football.
-It's growing of its own accord because it's popular and because it's been driven forward by some brilliant individual enthusiasts.
+The same applies to the game of Walking Football.
+It continues to grow because it's popular and because it's been driven forward by some brilliant individual enthusiasts.
 But if their work and ours is to fulfil its potential, we need everyone - in every part of the country - to play to the same rules.
 Only then can we start to think about Walking Football as a national game, and start building national competitions.